 Service Center.
-Generally, enter the name of the Service Center where you file your income tax return.
-However, if you are an executor filing a Form 3520 with respect to a U.S. decedent, provide both the name of the Service Center where the decedent's final income tax return will be filed, and the name of the Service Center where the estate tax return will be filed.
+Generally, enter the name of the Service Center where you file your income tax return in the entry space provided above line 1a on page 1 of the form.
+However, if you are an executor filing a Form 3520 with respect to a U.S. decedent, provide both the name of the Service Center where the decedent's final income tax return will be filed, and the name of the Service Center where Form 706 or Form 8939 will be filed, if applicable.
 Please enter the information as follows.
 First enter the name of the Service Center where the decedent's final income tax return will be filed.
-Then enter the name of the Service Center where the estate tax return will be filed, followed by "(estate tax return)."
+Then, if applicable, enter the name of the Service Center where Form 706 or Form 8939 is filed, followed by "(estate tax return)" or "(allocation of basis)," respectively.
 If your income tax return is filed electronically, enter "e-filed."